- Record software segment revenues of $20.0 million, up 24% year-over-year

 We operate under two business segments: Software and Network connectivity (formerly “Telecom”).
 The Software segment includes all monthly recurring revenue related to the delivery of our software applications, plus the associated professional services and setup fees and revenue related to quarterly minimum purchase commitments through July 2014, from a related party reseller.
 The Network connectivity segment includes all voice and data long distance services provided to customers.

 For segment reporting, we classify operating expenses as either “direct” or “indirect.”
 Direct expense refers to costs attributable solely to either selling and marketing efforts or research and development efforts.
 Indirect expense refers to costs that management considers to be overhead in running the business.
 Management evaluates expenditures for both selling and marketing and research and development efforts at the segment level without the allocation of overhead expenses, such as rent, utilities and depreciation on property and equipment.

-Operating segment revenues and profitability for the quarters ended March 31, 2013 and 2012 were as follows (in thousands - unaudited):
+Operating segment revenues and profitability for the quarters March 31, 2014 and 2013 were as follows (in thousands-unaudited):